What is Hemophilia?

 What is von Willebrand Disease?

 von Willebrand Disease is the most common of all inherited bleeding disorders.
-It is caused by two problems: a deficiency in Factor VIII and von Willebrand factor, another clotting protein.
+It is caused by a deficiency in von Willebrand factor, a clotting protein.

 von Willebrand Factor is a glue-like "adhesive" protein that carries and protects Factor VIII in the bloodstream.
 It also helps platelets stick to the blood vessel walls at the injury site.
 When there is not enough von Willebrand factor or when von Willebrand factor does not work correctly, a person has von Willebrand Disease.